shaco-star/eastbank/readme.md

 ![easybank](/images/easybank-mobile.png "easybank Clone")

-##features
+# features

--usable for desktop,tablet and phone browser.
+* usable for desktop,tablet and phone browser.
--Navigation is built dynamically as an unordered list with js.
+* Navigation is built dynamically as an unordered list with js.
--accessing the sections with the navigation menu.
+* accessing the sections with the navigation menu.